The much-revered template has three functions :

 Simplest approach for this set – avoid using it, or in the case of acronyms spell it out.
 So avoid having people running around with glaive-guisarmes if a simple “polearms” will do (plus, Gary Gygax is dead).

-(Of course you can have one or two bits of flourish per profile, let’s not dumb everything down either).
+(Of course you can have one or two bits of flourish per profile, let’s not oversimplify everything either).

 Typical examples are world elements – the names of gods and places and peoples in an Everquest article, the Negative Zone, the Crisis on Infinite Earths, references to famous characters such as Sylvanas Windrunner in a World of Warcraft article, etc.